 To summon his array.

-Great as was his army, he was held up by Horatius and two others who defended a bridge until it could be destroyed.
+Although his army was large, he was held up by Horatius and two others who defended a bridge until it could be destroyed.

 But all Etruria's noblest